Palindrom/JSONPatcherProxy/README.md

 1. **It mutates your original object**: During proxification, JSONPatcherProxy mutates the object you pass to it.
 Because it doesn't deep-clone for better performance.
 If you want your original object to remain untouched, please deep-clone before you pass it to the constructor.

 2. **It does not support multi-level proxification**: During proxification, it recursively traverses the object and sets each property to its new proxified version.
-This means you can't proxyify an already proxified object because the original proxy will record proxification as a series of changes.
+This means you can't proxify an already proxified object because the original proxy will record proxification as a series of changes.
 And the emitted patches are unpredictable.
 Also, when you change a property from either one of the proxies, both of the proxies will emit patches in an undefined manner.

 ## Specs/tests